 Flour war (the how-to)

-So how does this flour war festival go, anyway?
+So, how does this flour war festival go, anyway?

-When the flour is distributed and everyone is well armed, they start marching toward the harbour road, which soon turns into a war zone.
+When the flour is distributed, and everyone is well armed, they start marching toward the harbour road, which soon turns into a war zone.
 On their way there, locals sing, dance, play the drums, light fires, and take blurry photos.

 Buildings in the area are usually covered with large plastic sheets for protection.
 The harbour road itself is divided into two sides: one for the festival participants and the other for spectators.
-Those are probably tourists who happen to have just the outfit they have on and want to stay looking neat when going back home.
+Those are probably tourists who happen to have just the outfit they have on and want to stay neat when going back home.

 No participant is allowed to go to the spectator zone.
 But, if one spectator makes it to the war zone, they will soon be swept by the crowd like a car washed away by a tsunami.
-Before they know it, they will find themselves participating in the fight not only because it is too crowded to go back but also because it is so mesmerising to stay in.
+Before they know it, they will find themselves participating in the fight not only because it is too crowded to return but also because it is so mesmerising to stay in.